Art and Design (CCEA)

 This will reflect your skills and personal creativity.

 It is continually assessed and marked by your teacher.

 The Externally Set Assignment.

 An examination set by the examination board.

 Marking for both units are then double checked by visiting moderators in the summer term.

-In the school there are a set of three studios, a 3D workspace, a print and textiles area and a 6th form space The school library is well stocked with books on Art and Design and we regularly make good use of our computer suite.
+In the school there are a set of three studios, a 3D workspace, print and textile areas and a 6th form space.
+We regularly make good use of our own computer suite.
 These facilities help students to both resource and research their own topics but also to investigate the fantastic creative work of the past, understanding both the people who made it and the thinking behind it.

 We, the staff in the department, offer an extensive knowledge in a broad range of skills and techniques which we use to facilitate and support students in their work.
 Extension work outside of school lessons is actively encouraged, especially if a student falls behind with the set work due to unforeseen circumstances.
 To do a good job students need the right tools, so they must have a basic minimum set of materials consisting of an A3 folder, drawing pencils, watercolour and acrylic paints, a set of brushes and an A2 display portfolio.
 To save students time and money we sell a selection of these materials at the start of each school year.

 We expect students to have shown an interest and some ability in the subject at Key Stage 3 in the Junior School.
 They must be well-organised and work to meet the set deadlines.
 During the course they will be taught and marked in three key areas; research, technical skills and creativity.